ARGENTINA

 Info: Col. Alvaro Quijano led a special counterinsurgency unit in western Colombia — a drug cartel stronghold — and he and other soldiers who attended the SOA were arrested in 2007.
 They were arrested for allegedly providing security for the Norte del Valle cartel’s leader and most-wanted drug lord, Diego Montoya, is on the FBI’s 10 most-wanted list.

-General Luis Bernardo Urbina Sanchez
+Name: General Luis Bernardo Urbina Sanchez

 Country: Colombia